 (valid for standard shipping in the US only)

 Bulk discounts for College bookstores and Veterinary Med student groups available.

 Techniques for Developing Patients Who Love Their Visits

 - 480 pages containing more than 1600 photos that show how to handle dogs and cats correctly.

 - Explanations of what you think you’re doing right, but may actually be doing wrong.

-- Three hours of video clips that show correct and incorrect handling procedure.
-Companion DVD not for sale separately.
+- link to three hours of video clips that show correct and incorrect handling procedure.

 By using this training tool, you will:

 - Be able to implement the most up-to-date handling techniques.